ludovys/tryvr/roadmap.md

 - ✅ Improved game card display with consistent image sizes and simplified layout
 - ✅ Fixed text visibility issue in game cards (dark text on dark background)
 - ✅ Updated site design to match CrazyGames.com layout with horizontal navigation, category sections, and simplified game cards
+- ✅ Redesigned header with professional dark theme, improved navigation, and responsive design
+- ✅ Updated GamesWithoutImages page to match the new dark theme for consistent styling
+- ✅ Redesigned footer to match the dark theme for a cohesive look throughout the site

 ## Current Tasks
 - 🔄 Further optimize website performance